Extracurriculars & Community

 Regardless of whether classes are full-time or part-time, students will be expected to complete, on average, 2-3 hours of homework per week for each subject.

 We know how important scheduling is to our CGA families as an organised timetable enables students to achieve their goals outside of the classroom.
 Students will submit their schedule availability before each term and the schedule will be set with these considerations in mind.

 We know that students may have extended commitments outside of the classroom (e.g. competing at major sporting events or participating in Model United Nations).
 In these cases, students and parents will be responsible for the student keeping up with any coursework that is missed.

 Students are required to complete a consistent amount of coursework per delivery week and are required to attend all classes.

 Does CGA offer Advanced Placement (AP) courses?

 CGA is excited to offer Advanced Placement (AP) courses beginning this November.
 AP courses allow high school students to take classes at the US university level.
 They allow students to study 38 subjects in-depth and prepare them for college level work.
-Most US universities recognize AP credit as college credit.
+Most US universities recognise AP credit as college credit.
 The AP Program offers several awards for high achievement.
 Each year, over 2.8 million students take AP exams, with most students taking multiple APs during the course of their high school careers.
-AP is one of the most recognized curricula for top universities and CGA is looking forward to launching this program.
+AP is one of the most recognised curricula for top universities and CGA is looking forward to launching this program.